dnovakovic/monorepo2/README.md

 ```
 yarn lerna publish --registry=http://localhost:4873/
 ```

-This will present menu where user can pick exactly how version of the packages should be bumped (increased).
+This form of ```yarn lerna publish``` will present menu where one can pick exactly how version of the packages should be bumped (increased).
 Packages will then appear in the npm registry under new version number.

 ## Flow of package development
 In everyday activities new code will be checked in some of the packages.
 Given what package is updated, dependent packages will also be listed as changed.